SOUMEE2000/Machine-Learning-Stash/README.md

-# Contains all of my projects related to NLP
+# Contains some of my projects related to Machine-Learning